nh-server/switch-guide/docs/homebrew/nxtheme-installer.md

 ### **Installing a theme**

 !!! note "Community Themes"
-    If you want to use community made themes, for example from the <a href="https://www.reddit.com/r/NXThemes/" target="_blank">r/NXThemes</a> subreddit or [Themezer](https://themezer.net), you can follow the guide below to install a community provided `.nxtheme` file.
+    If you want to use community made themes, for example from the [r/NXThemes](https://www.reddit.com/r/NXThemes/) subreddit or [Themezer](https://themezer.net), you can follow the guide below to install a community provided `.nxtheme` file.

 #### **What you need:**